RizeCrime/Rize-1/README.md

 - Register-based architecture with clearly defined purpose registers
 - Simplified instruction formats for better learning

+## Future Plans

+- Support Interpreter 'Kernels' that can be chosen to Interpret Real-World Assembly for different Architectures
+- Launching from CMD with .azm File as Argument should ideally automatically Load the Program

 ## Getting Started

 *Coming soon*